Which social media platform is right for your company?

 See our six tips to master hashtags on Instagram.

-About 326 million people use Twitter every month, according to the platform.
+About 326 million people use Twitter (now called X) every month, according to the platform.
 This is 9 million fewer than it had in mid-2018, and 4 million fewer than late 2017.
 The decline is largely being attributed to the purge of spambot accounts.

 Nonetheless, Twitter is a smaller social platform, with 24 percent of American internet users on it, according to Statista.
 The audience also skews more urban than rural.